BankSA Credit Card Complimentary Travel Insurance

 Which cards offer complimentary travel insurance?

-These BankSA credit cards give you six months complimentary travel insurance.
-In this instance, these cards are considered Level 1:
+The BankSA Amplify Signature Visa gives you six months complimentary travel insurance.
+In this instance, this card is considered Level 1.

 If you have the BankSA Amplify Platinum, you’re eligible for three months complimentary international travel insurance.
 This is a Level 2 credit card.
 Level 2 cards offer lower benefits than Level 1 cards.

 What are the eligibility requirements?

 To be eligible for BankSA credit card complimentary insurance, you must purchase at least $500 of your prepaid travel expenses - flights, accommodation, airport taxes, for example - on your eligible BankSA credit card, have a return travel ticket and be 80 or younger.
 Pre-existing medical conditions are not covered under this insurance, but you can apply to have any ongoing illnesses covered by calling Allianz or applying for extra cover online.

 How do I know if I’m covered and what I’m covered for?